awsdocs/aws-site-to-site-vpn-user-guide/doc_source/SetUpVPNConnections.md

 We have introduced IKEv2 support in the configuration files for many popular customer gateway devices and will continue to add additional files over time\.
 This list will be updated as more example configuration files are added\.
 See [Your customer gateway device](your-cgw.md) for a complete list of configuration files with IKEv2 support\.

-**To download the configuration file from the AWS Management Console**
+**To download the configuration file from the AWS Management Console** **Note**
+To properly load the Download Configuration screen from the AWS Management Console please ensure your IAM role or user has permission for the following two Amazon EC2 APIs: GetVpnConnectionDeviceTypes and GetVpnConnectionDeviceSampleConfiguration\.

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.